maxmarkov41/DockItUp/iAssgn1/assignment1/README.md

 ### 2 .Write a Dockerfile and build the Image
-Copy your static html page from the current working directory to `/usr/share/nginx/html` the docker file should look like this
+Copy your static html page from the current working directory to `/usr/share/nginx/html` ,the docker file should look like this
 ```
 FROM nginx
 COPY index.html /usr/share/nginx/html
 EXPOSE 80
 ```
-port 80 has been exposed since, it is the default port that nginx uses for http connections, a different port number could be used, however nginx conf that is located at `/etc/nginx/conf.d/default.conf` must be edited.
+port 80 has been exposed since it is the default port that nginx uses for http connections, a different port number could be used, however nginx conf that is located at `/etc/nginx/conf.d/default.conf` must be edited.

 ```
 docker build -t yourname-site .